 Who is your target audience and what would best communicate your message to that market?
 What is unique about your business and how can you tell your story?
 How can you create brand recognition whilst maintaining a unique identity?
-If you would like help answering these questions, and choosing which type of logo is perfect for your business, I’m here to help!
-Drop me a line at email@example.com, or request a quote.
+If you would like help answering these questions, and choosing which type of logo is perfect for your business, We're here to help!
+Drop us a line at firstname.lastname@example.org, or request a quote.

 Common assumptions are: a logo should communicate exactly what a business does; it should, above all else, be pretty - after all it is a piece of visual design and a symbol for your business; and it must appeal to everyone, most importantly the business owners themselves.
 None of these statements are necessarily accurate, nor are they what truly make a great logo.

 At the heart of it, a great logo is comprised of 3 key ingredients: